thanushree7102/machine-learing-/README.md

 The workflow includes audio feature extraction, data analysis, dimensionality reduction using Principal Component Analysis (PCA), and classification using Support Vector Machine (SVM).
 The project aims to improve model efficiency while maintaining classification performance.

+## Dataset
+The audio dataset used in this project is available on Google Drive:(https://drive.google.com/drive/folders/16btNQ87dGtYf-aIlFMHKJ6SME2uf5iY4?usp=sharing)

 ## Objective of the Project